Vampire Shrimp: Care Guide

 Social Dynamics and Tankmates

 While vampire shrimp are generally peaceful creatures, they may exhibit territorial behavior towards their own kind.
 It's best to keep them in small groups of 2-3 individuals to minimize aggression.
 When selecting tankmates, opt for peaceful species such as small fish, snails, and shrimp that won't compete for resources or harass the vampire shrimp.
+In our vampire shrimp tank, we have platies, neocaridina shrimp, nerite snails, and a blue dwarf gourami.

 Dietary Delights